Trump administration weakens mercury rule for coal plants - EnviroLink Network

 Environmentalists decried the move, saying it undermined clean air protections vital to protecting public health.

-“This is an absolute abomination,” former Natural Resources Defense Council President Gina McCarthy, who served as EPA administrator under Obama, said in a statement.
+“This is an absolute abomination,” said Natural Resources Defense Council President Gina McCarthy, who served as EPA administrator under Obama.
 “The only ones to benefit from this are powerful polluters – at the expense of our health, and our children’s health.”

 Electric utilities pushed back on the potential loosening of mercury requirements, saying they had invested billions to cut emissions of the dangerous pollutant, and had sought and secured rate increases from power consumers to cover the costs.